emersonbroga/ReactReduxBooksApplication/README.md

 # ReactReduxBooksApplication

-This is the result of the React course from Udemy.
+This is the result of the React course from (SpethenGrider)[https://github.com/StephenGrider] on Udemy.

 ### DEMO ###